Nish0483/decentralizedVotingSystem/README.md

 This will deploy the smart contracts to the Ethereum blockchain.

 ## Discord Commands
-!candidates: Get information about all candidates and their vote counts.
+* !candidates: Send this message or command in channle to get information about all candidates and their vote counts.
 The bot will always send notification when a wallet cast vote